 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the financial statements, the Company has incurred significant losses and needs to raise additional funds to meet its obligations and sustain its operations.
+As discussed in Note 2 to the consolidated financial statements, the Company has incurred significant losses and negative operating cash flows and needs to raise additional funds to meet its obligations and sustain its operations.
 These conditions raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 2.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.